Albadylic/pokemon-trumps/README.md

 ## Double load issue

 When the cards render, the useEffect runs twice.
 One pokemon appears briefly before a second is rendered

+## Destructuring

+When definining a React Component, we need to destructure props.
+Why is this?

+Destructuring is a convenient way to access specific properties from an object, in this case, the props object.
+It makes the code more readable and can save you from typing props. multiple times.
+However, it's not required – you can always use props.name if you prefer.

+Remember that props are passed to a component as an object, so you need to access them as properties of that object.